-What You Should Know About the Google Penguin Update
+What is the Google Penguin Update?

-What is Google Penguin update?
+What is the Google Penguin update?

 Google Penguin update was designed to reduce ‘web spam’ and encourage high-quality content for users.
 Since its initial release in April 2012, Google Penguin has released several updates.
 With each Google Penguin update, the algorithm once again scans websites for potential violations, opening up the possibility that brands might be penalized.